notNilton/orion-aiicp/README.md

-# AICAP - Artificial Intelligence Correction and Augmentation Pipeline
+# AIICAP - Artificial Intelligence Image Correction and Augmentation Pipeline

 This Python script uses artificial intelligence techniques to process and transform an input image.
 The pipeline includes pixelation, palette reduction, dithering, and contrast enhancement.